Dominic Smith Player Props: Nationals vs. Twins

 Dominic Smith At The Plate

-- He has not hit a home run in his 17 games this season.
+- He has not hit a long ball in his 18 games this season.

-- In three games this year, Smith has picked up an RBI, with more than one RBI once.
+- Smith has driven in a run in three games this season (16.7%), including one multiple-RBI game.

-- He has scored at least one run five times this season (29.4%), including one multi-run game.
+- He has scored at least once six times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.